Elementary Handbook

 The district reserves the right to deny an individual entry to any school building, when there is reason to believe that such individual’s presence would be detrimental to the operation of the school and the learning environment.
 The Board prohibits gambling, the possession and use of controlled substances, alcoholic beverages, and weapons on school premises (policy 904).

-No Smoking
+No Smoking and No Vaping

-Smoking is prohibited on all school grounds and within fifty feet of school buildings, stadiums and bleachers.
+Smoking/Vaping is prohibited on all school grounds and within fifty feet of school buildings, stadiums and bleachers.
 This includes tobacco, nicotine, and nicotine delivery products.
 See policy 904.

 No Animals

 Students are not permitted to bring animals to school for visitation without authorization from the principal’s office.
-Animals are not permitted on the school property during school hours which include arrival and dismissal times.
+Animals are not permitted on school property during school hours which include arrival and dismissal times.
 Service animals are permitted on property for events that are open to the general public in accordance with state and federal laws and regulations.

 No Solicitation